aptude-python-mx/teheran_news/readme.txt

 Usage

-The main file (app.py) has commented the four functionalities (get_links, get_elements, get_previews and finder) you can uncomment each block to see how their work.
+The file app.py is to test scrapper.py that is the core library of the crawler, it has commented the four functionalities (get_links, get_elements, get_previews and finder) you can uncomment each block to see how their work.

 get_links
 This functionality get only the links of the preeliminary views of the news (is recommendable that you open the